MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-create-prepayment-invoices.md

 4. If you want to apply one prepayment percentage to the entire order, change the **Prepayment %** field on the header after filling in the lines.
 5. To view the total prepayment amount, choose the **Statistics** action.

-    If you want to adjust the total prepayment amount for the order, you can change the contents of the **Prepayment Amount** field in the **Sales Order Statistics** window.
+    If you want to adjust the total prepayment amount for the order, you can change the contents of the **Prepayment Amount** field on the **Sales Order Statistics** page.

     If the **Prices Including GST** field is selected, the **Prepayment Amount Incl.
 GST** field is editable.